Passport Photograph

 2. Eyebrows rise

-3. Eyes which don't look straight at the camera
+3. Eyes which do not look straight at the camera

 4. Squint